andrewdodd/docopt-uc/example/README.md

 You should install the Docopt-uC library, either from the PyPI repository:

-    > pip install docopt_uc
+    > pip install docopt-uc

 Or directly from the cloned repository:

-    > cd docopt_uc       # i.e. change into the root of the repo, next to the setup.py file
+    > cd docopt-uc       # i.e. change into the root of the repo, next to the setup.py file
     > pip install -e ./  # install an "editable" version of this library